 I had the good fortune to be Joan Aiken’s daughter, and so I grew up in her world of stories.
-I did for many years go abroad to travel the other world, and I trained and worked in theatre.
-Although I was often asked when I was going to write my first book, it was still Joan’s world that caught up with me again, as she said:
+I did for many years live abroad and travelled the ‘real’ world, and trained and worked in theatre.
+Although I was often asked as a child when I was going to write my first book, this was always Joan’s world – but it caught up with me in the end, as she said:

 ‘Someone will have to look after the books when I go, and it’s going to be you!’

 I now realise what a tremendous compliment this was, and it has taken me all of ten years and more since her death to fully understand the responsibility.
 I had been steeped in her writing – sometimes read aloud to me as a work in progress – since I was a child.
 Later, when I read each new book as it came out, often sitting up reading manuscripts well into the night, I unwittingly became an expert on her work – I was one of the few people who had actually read all of it – over one hundred books!